steemit/steem-js/README.md

 ```

 ## Contributions
 Patches are welcome!
 Contributors are listed in the package.json file.
 Please run the tests before opening a pull request and make sure that you are passing all of them.
-If you would like to contribute, but don't know what to work on, check the issues list or on Slack https://steem.slack.com/ channel #steemjs.
+If you would like to contribute, but don't know what to work on, check the issues list or on Rocket Chat https://steem.chat/ channel #steemjs.

 ## Issues
 When you find issues, please report them!